Question 3: If I use a Volunteer Makers model, increasing my volunteer base, doesn’t that ultimately mean the loss of museum jobs?

 Digital micro-volunteering is known to attract younger volunteers, which we know is important to museums’ long term sustainability and meeting targets to diversity their audience.

-Question 6: Does Volunteer Makers work better for larger museums than smaller museums?
+Question 4: Does Volunteer Makers work better for larger organisations than smaller organisations?

-We have been working with many types of museums, including larger (national) and smaller museums, local authority-led, independent and volunteer-led.
-Volunteer Makers works for all these museums.
-Smaller museums have dedicated people who cover many functions in the museums, this can sometimes be a benefit when adopting an organisation-wide approach.
+We have been working with many types of organisations, including larger (national) and smaller, local authority-led, independent and volunteer-led.
+Smaller organisations have dedicated people who cover many functions, this can sometimes be a benefit when adopting an organisation-wide approach.

 Volunteer Makers helps museums work in ways that meet several of the requirements of Arts Council England’s Accreditation Scheme for museums.